-Instructed by Locke Lord (UK) LLP for the claimants in a claim seeking to set aside restriction notices served on them by the defendant company pursuant to s.793 of the Companies Act 2006.
+Instructed by Locke Lord (UK) LLP for the claimants on an appeal to the Supreme Court (heard May 2015, judgment awaited) concerning restriction notices served on them by the defendant company pursuant to s.793 of the Companies Act 2006.

 - UC Rusal plc v Corbiere Holdings Ltd (2012)

 Instructed by Mishcon de Reya, in a substantial offshore dispute between two minority shareholders in the Russian nickel mining giant, OJSC Norilsk Nickel.

 - Hutcheson v Gordon Ramsay (2012)

 Instructed by Mishcon de Reya for the respondent in this high-profile unfair prejudice petition.

 - Micro Fusion 2004-1 LLP v HMRC S.T.C.
 1285 (C.A.)

 Instructed by HMRC, in this test case about entitlement to relief for film production costs.
 The case considered what is involved in “exploiting” a film within the meaning of s.42 of the Finance (No. 2) Act 1992, and whether a film exploited by a sale of the master negative is trading stock.

 - Halcyon Films LLP v HMRC S.T.C.
 1125 (C.A.)